-T.A.P.P.S. core mission is to honor Veterans with a live professional-quality performance of ‘Taps'.
-We estimate that nearly 2,500 Veterans are laid to rest in Southern Nevada each year.
+T.A.P.P.S.’s core mission is to honor veterans with a live professional-quality performance of ‘Taps.’
+We estimate that nearly 2,500 veterans are laid to rest in Southern Nevada each year.
 We need your help to make sure each one is honored in a manner truly representative of their service and sacrifice.
 It must be live and it must be professional.
 They gave us no less.

 On December 3rd, 2012, Leonard William Carpi was laid to rest in Las Vegas, NV.

 Leonard was a B-29 Pilot during WWII serving in the 9th Bomb Group, 20th Air Force out of Tinian and eventually flying missions piloting the “Tokyo KO” plane over Japan.

 The family, wishing to have Leonard honored with a live performance of ‘Echo Taps’, asked his grandson-in-law Larry Ransom and friend Gary Cordell, both T.A.P.P.S. cofounders, to perform the call at his service.